Demographics of the Supreme Court of the United States: Professional background

 Not only have all justices been attorneys, nearly two-thirds had previously been judges.
 As of 2022, eight of the nine sitting justices previously served as judges of the United States courts of appeals, while Justice Elena Kagan served as Solicitor General, the attorney responsible for representing the federal government in cases before the court.
 Few justices have a background as criminal defense lawyers, and Thurgood Marshall is reportedly the last justice to have had a client in a death penalty case.

 Historically, justices have come from some tradition of public service; only George Shiras Jr. had no such experience.
 Relatively few justices have been appointed from among members of Congress.
 Six were members of the United States Senate at the time of their appointment, while one was a sitting member of the House of Representatives.
 Six more had previously served in the Senate.
 Three have been sitting governors.
 Only one, William Howard Taft, had been President of the United States.
 The last justice to have held elected office was Sandra Day O'Connor, who was elected twice to the Arizona State Senate after being appointed there by the governor.
+A 2018 article noted that as of that writing, five justices were former law clerks to other justices, the highest number of people with that credential serving at a given time.

 Predominantly, recent justices have had experience in the Executive branch.
 The last Member of Congress to be nominated was Sherman Minton.
 The last nominee to have any Legislative branch experience was Sandra Day O'Connor.